By David Shepardson

 He added that “in business and in government, we have to make decisions based on the best information available to us at the time, but we also must be nimble enough to adjust our plans when the facts on the ground change.”

-Neither Fiat Chrysler nor Ford Motor Co
+Neither Fiat Chrysler nor Ford Motor Co <F.N>, which also testified at the hearing, back a specific fuel-efficiency requirement through 2026.

 The Trump administration also wants to revoke California’s authority to set its own strict tailpipe emissions rules and mandate the sale of electric vehicles.
 California is moving ahead with setting its own rules, and 19 states said in August they would challenge the rollback in court.
 California this week urged the administration to abandon its proposal.